Frequently Asked Questions

 Does the Department of French and Italian offer non-credit courses?

 No we do not.
 However, you are able to go through the College of General Studies or through the Alliance Française as possible options for informal study of French or Italian.
 You can view information on Continuing Education through the College of General Studies.
-The Alliance Française can be contacted at email@example.com; the Alliance makes its home on the 13th floor of the Cathedral of Learning.
+The Alliance Française can be contacted at email@example.com.
 The phone number is 412-624-6259.

 I am a student in the Center for Lifetime Learning.
 How do I register for a course in the Department of French and Italian?